ing-bank/tsclean/README.md

         start a local Shiny dashboard to execute the cleaning of the available data.
 The following anomaly detection algorithms are available within the dashboard, using the following functions:
-          - `detect_anomalies_using_isolation_forest()`<a name="detect_anomalies_using_isolation_forest"></a>:
-            is a function to detect potential anomalies by using a machine learning technique called isolation forest.
-The technique attempts to find anomalies based on the absolute percentage difference to the previous time steps moving average and which month, quarter and half year it is.
-The isolation forest gives a anomaly score which is used to determine if a data point is considered a anomaly using a cut-off point.
           - `detect_anomalies_using_local_outlier_factor()`<a name="detect_anomalies_using_local_outlier_factor"></a>:
             is a function to detect potential anomalies by using a machine learning technique called local outlier factor.
 The